Research

 Advancing ecological and behavioural theory

-Humans are reshaping species interactions by driving decline and extinction, destroying habitats and altering animal behaviour.
+Like predators, humans exert strong lethal and non-lethal pressures on animals.
+Humans rearrange ecological communities via introduction and extinction and drive animals to alter their behaviour to avoid encountering humans.
 My research looks to uncover how animals, their ecological interactions and ecosystems adapt to human disturbance and the consequences of novel interactions across levels of biological organisation.
+I work across a variety of novel anthropogenic stressors including hunting, climatic change and changing fire regimes.

 Selected publications: